EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

     `kubectl` will attempt to interact with the `default` namespace which will return a permissions error if it is not told otherwise.

-    `kubectl -n <project-gpu-service-namespace> <command>` will tell kubectl to pass the commands to the correct namespace.
+    `kubectl -n <project-namespace> <command>` will tell kubectl to pass the commands to the correct namespace.

 Useful commands are:

-- `kubectl -n <project-gpu-service-namespace> create -f <job definition yaml>`: Create a new job with requested resources.
+- `kubectl -n <project-namespace> create -f <job definition yaml>`: Create a new job with requested resources.
 Returns an error if a job with the same name already exists.
-- `kubectl -n <project-gpu-service-namespace> apply -f <job definition yaml>`: Create a new job with requested resources.
+- `kubectl -n <project-namespace> apply -f <job definition yaml>`: Create a new job with requested resources.
 If a job with the same name already exists it updates that job with the new resource/container requirements outlined in the yaml.
-- `kubectl -n <project-gpu-service-namespace> delete pod <pod name>`: Delete a pod from the cluster.
+- `kubectl -n <project-namespace> delete pod <pod name>`: Delete a pod from the cluster.
-- `kubectl -n <project-gpu-service-namespace> get pods`: Summarise all pods the namespace has active (or pending).
+- `kubectl -n <project-namespace> get pods`: Summarise all pods the namespace has active (or pending).
-- `kubectl -n <project-gpu-service-namespace> describe pods`: Verbose description of all pods the namespace has active (or pending).
+- `kubectl -n <project-namespace> describe pods`: Verbose description of all pods the namespace has active (or pending).
-- `kubectl -n <project-gpu-service-namespace> describe pod <pod name>`: Verbose summary of the specified pod.
+- `kubectl -n <project-namespace> describe pod <pod name>`: Verbose summary of the specified pod.
-- `kubectl -n <project-gpu-service-namespace> logs <pod name>`: Retrieve the log files associated with a running pod.
+- `kubectl -n <project-namespace> logs <pod name>`: Retrieve the log files associated with a running pod.
-- `kubectl -n <project-gpu-service-namespace> get jobs`:  List all jobs the namespace has active (or pending).
+- `kubectl -n <project-namespace> get jobs`:  List all jobs the namespace has active (or pending).
-- `kubectl -n <project-gpu-service-namespace> describe job <job name>`: Verbose summary of the specified job.
+- `kubectl -n <project-namespace> describe job <job name>`: Verbose summary of the specified job.
-- `kubectl -n <project-gpu-service-namespace> delete job <job name>`: Delete a job from the cluster.
+- `kubectl -n <project-namespace> delete job <job name>`: Delete a job from the cluster.

 ## Creating your first pod template within a job yaml file